 STL’s Innovative Program of Legal Education

-STL is still young, with only four graduating classes to date, but it already has captured the attention of the world’s leading law firms, companies, government offices and universities.
+STL is still young, with only six graduating classes to date, but it already has captured the attention of the world’s leading law firms, companies, government offices and universities.
 Leading Chinese and multinational law firms that employ STL graduates include Fangda Partners, King & Wood Mallesons, Junhe, Kirkland & Ellis, Shearman & Sterling, Paul Weiss, Simpson Thatcher, Cleary Gottlieb Steen & Hamilton, DLA Piper, Morrison & Foerster, and others.
 Leading Chinese and multinational companies that employ STL graduates include Huawei Technologies, Tencent, Baidu, Walmart China, China National Development Bank, PWC Shenzhen, General Electric, and others.
 Leading government offices, nonprofits and NGOs that employ STL graduates include the Qianhai Equity Exchange, the Supreme People’s Court, the South China International Economic and Trade Arbitration Commission, the United Nations Refugee Agency, CIETAC and others.
 STL graduates pursuing academic careers have been accepted into advanced degree programs at several of the world’s most elite universities, including Harvard, Yale, Science Po, College of Europe and others.
 Post-graduate placement of STL graduates is nearly 100 percent and their trajectory for leadership is strong.

 The worldwide interest in STL results from STL’s unique and innovative program of legal education.
 STL’s dual degree J.D./J.M. curriculum offers unmatched depth in complex corporate and regulatory topics, commercial and international dispute resolution, and comparative legal traditions taught by an exceptionally distinguished multinational faculty.
 Increasingly, STL’s curriculum also offers supervised real world practice experience.
 Students in STL’s new Small Business Entrepreneurship Clinic, for example, will advise emerging Shenzhen businesses on the wide range of business organization, intellectual property, and other regulatory and personal issues that typically accompany the ramp-up effort of new businesses.